What is Bloody Sunday? A Tragic Massacre in Russia

 Bloody Sunday had profound long-term effects on Russian society and politics.
 It marked a turning point in the relationship between the Tsar and his people, with many losing faith in the Tsarist regime.
 The event also sparked a wave of political and social unrest that eventually led to the Russian Revolution of 1905.
 This revolution was a significant precursor to the more extensive and impactful Russian Revolution of 1917, which led to the end of the Tsarist regime and the beginning of the Soviet era.
 Even today, Bloody Sunday is remembered as a pivotal moment in Russian history, a stark reminder of the struggle for workers’ rights and political reform.

-Bloody Sunday: A Turning Point in the Fight for Civil Rights
+What is Bloody Sunday: A Turning Point in the Fight for Civil Rights

-Understanding Bloody Sunday for Class 9 History
+Understanding What is Bloody Sunday in Class 9 History

 Why is Bloody Sunday Included in the Class 9 Curriculum?

-Exploring Bloody Sunday in Class 9 Curriculum
+Exploring What is Bloody Sunday in the Class 9 Curriculum

 Key Topics to Cover: